cfengine/documentation/manuals/components.markdown

 Privileges can be granted to users to provide a kind of Role Based Access Control (RBAC) to certain parts of the existing policy.

-The `/var/cfengine/lib` directory stores shared objects and dependencies that are in the bundled packages.

 ### Policy files

 * `/var/cfengine/masterfiles`